axelarnetwork/interchain-governance-orchestrator/docs/sample.md

 );
 ```

-Here, the script estimates the gas fee for the execution of your transaction on the destination chain using Axelar API.
+Here, the script estimates the gas gas for the execution of your transaction on the destination chain using Axelar API.

 ### 3. Choose Which Chains Will Execute the Proposal